Karla-castillo01/EasyShopApp/README.md

 # ✨ EasyShop Backend API
 ## Project Overview
 This project implements the backend API for an e-commerce application named "EasyShop".
-It provides robust RESTful endpoints for managing products, categories, user authentication, and shopping cart functionalities.
+It provides RESTful endpoints for managing products, categories, user authentication, and shopping cart functionalities.
 The API is built with Spring Boot and interacts with a MySQL database.

 ### 🚀 Key Features
 * **User Management & Security**: Secure registration, login, JWT-based access, and role-based permissions (admin vs. user).